About Addiction Recovery Services

 Our Ongoing Support for Alumni

 Our aftercare support group is available to everyone that completes one of our intensive treatment groups.
-Anyone who’s completed the IOP can drop into the Lighthouse conference room (no appointment necessary) located in the Seacoast Mental Health Center every Wednesday starting at 5:30 pm or come to our Salem office at 7pm on Mondays.
+Anyone who’s completed the IOP can join our zoom telehealth meeting every Wednesday starting at 5:30 pm or at 7pm on Mondays.
+If you are an alumni and wish to join the meeting please call or email us and we will send you the link.
 The cost is just $10.00 to join the group session, but we don’t turn people away from the ongoing support group if you can’t pay.
 We care about your recovery.

 In addition to our ongoing support groups, ARS is offering new alumni engagement services to improve the health and well-being of those that complete our program and better track how people are doing.
 If you’re an alumni of the program and want further support but aren’t interested in returning to a group, call us at 978-228-5853 and we will provide support and keep you connected.